 o Herbal disinfectant to be sold to phenyl producers

 While there is a rising nascent demand for biodiesel, there is very little supply of this indigenous fuel in India.
-Fortunately, things are looking brighter on the supply side with small village cooperatives and large companies coming into provide steady supply.
+Fortunately, things are looking brighter on the supply side with small village cooperatives and large companies providing a steady supply.
 Chethan stated that KSBDB has encouraged the Karnataka forest department to replace paper pulp trees such as Acacia and eucalyptus with oilseed trees such as pongamia, neem, mahua etc in social forestry programs.

 KSBDB has ensured that supply of biodiesel is not affected by the seasonal availability of oilseeds.
 So instead of relying only on Pongamia or Jatropha, a range of oilseed trees have been identified: